Blog · Analysis · Last reviewed June 16, 2026

 The Governance Standard

-A serious neural-data regime should meet seven tests.
+A serious neural-data regime should meet twelve tests.

 First, neural data should be treated as sensitive by default.
 That includes raw signals, processed features, derived scores, and model outputs that materially depend on nervous-system measurement.

-Fifth, high-stakes use should require stronger rules.
+Sixth, high-stakes use should require stronger rules.
 Employment, education, insurance, credit, housing, policing, border control, military readiness, and health care should not adopt neural-data systems through procurement enthusiasm alone.
 They need validation, appeal rights, human review, accessibility safeguards, and independent audit.
+Impact assessments should be routine for these deployments, not exceptional.

-Sixth, model training should have provenance.
-Neural data used in AI development should carry documented origin, consent basis, allowed purpose, retention period, transformation history, and downstream restrictions.
+Seventh, model training should have provenance.
+Neural data used in AI development should carry documented origin, consent basis, allowed purpose, retention period, transformation history, downstream restrictions, and revocation consequences.

-Seventh, public institutions should preserve the right not to be measured.
+Ninth, public institutions should preserve the right not to be measured.
 A person should not have to offer nervous-system data as the price of work, schooling, care, mobility, public benefits, or ordinary digital participation.
+This is the neural-data version of the rule in The High-Control Interface: no interface may become the only path to participation.

 Neural data is where the interface stops pretending to be outside the person.